Restaurant Marketing

 Leverage Technology Integration (POS, CRM, CDP, Online Ordering)

 Technology integration is where omnichannel strategy becomes real or falls apart.
-When POS data flows to CRM, when online orders trigger loyalty points, when delivery completions update customer profiles β€” the system works for the operator, not the other way around.
+When POS data flows to customer records, when online orders trigger loyalty points, when delivery completions update customer profiles β€” the system works for the operator, not the other way around.

 Restolabs connects ordering operations with POS systems, payment processors, and delivery services, so the data from every transaction feeds back into a unified customer record.
-That is the infrastructure that makes personalized marketing possible at scale.
+That is the connected ordering setup that makes personalized marketing possible at scale.

 Use Data to Personalize Marketing Campaigns